Plenipotentiary: Administration

 Besides diplomatic plenipotentiaries, some permanent administrators are also given plenipotentiary powers.
 Central governments have sometimes conferred plenipotentiary status (either formally or de facto) on territorial governors.
 This has been most likely to occur when the remoteness of the administered territory made it impracticable for the central government to maintain and exercise its policies, laws and initiatives directly.

-There have been instances where a mandate was conferred publicly on a senior official, such as a minor member of the ruling house (sometimes with the title of viceroy), but with secret instructions drastically limiting their position's power by conferring plenipotentiary status on a more junior administrator, possibly of lower social class or caste.
-Thus, the formal position held by an individual has not always been a reliable indicator of actual plenipotentiary authority.

-In modern times, the Plenipotentiary title has sometimes been revived; for example, for the administrators of protectorates, or in other cases of indirect rule.
+In modern times, the plenipotentiary title has sometimes been revived; for example, for the administrators of protectorates, or in other cases of indirect rule.

 Examples of plenipotentiary administration are given below.